davidbasswwu/exlibris-primo-report-a-problem/README.md

 When designing your form, just be sure to make the IDs of your fields match the values in the drupal.php code.

-Here is a gif showning how it works:
+Here is a gif showing how it works:
 ![Alt animated gif of how it works](http://g.recordit.co/fRvoIliEvu.gif)